top of page

 Eddie comments, "We need a thrust to weight ratio of at least 1.1:1 so we can hover and accelerate upwards from stationary!"

 I like to think of it as a home built Harrier Jump Jet!
 The design and build is well developed and the new aircraft, G-JPIT was successfully test flown in 2019.
-We are now waiting for further approvals to run the turbine in flight.

 THE STORY